vihugoos/chatbox-server-tags/README.md

    \q
    ```

-Now we are going to install Elixir and Phoenix to finish all the requirements to install the project.
+Now we are going to install <strong>Elixir</strong> and <strong>Phoenix</strong> to finish all the requirements to install the project.

 1. Open PowerShell terminal as <strong>administrator</strong>
    ```cmd